apache/aurora/docs/tutorial.md

 You use the Aurora client and web UI to interact with Aurora jobs.
 To install it locally, see [vagrant.md](vagrant.md).
 The remainder of this Tutorial assumes you are running Aurora using Vagrant.
+Unless otherwise stated, all commands are to be run from the root of the aurora repository clone.

 ## The Script